miniatureape/maptools/README.md

         - [X] When you search, there is an infowindow that allows you to save the location.
             - [ ] (This might not actually be an issue.)
 If you search for a place that doesn't have a place id, you have some way of saving it. (key on latlng?)
     - [ ] There is a button to set your prefered travel method?
+    - [ ] You should be able to categorize places.
 - [o]  Exploration Map
     - [x] Make the info window look just like the place list so you can re-use that component.
 (But "save" button instead of notes section)
     - [X] When you save a place, the info window closes.